macimas-fonts/macsMinecraft/README.md

 this is most likely what you're looking for!
 <br>
-it should cover almost every character in respect to Minecraft Java 1.20.4
+containing **2410** characters, it should cover almost every character in respect to Minecraft Java 1.20.4

 <details>
 	<summary>previews</summary>